In short supply: WBS research found few benefits to tariffs, but politicians are copying Trump's approach

 Mark Johnson is Professor of Operations Management at Warwick Business School.
 He teaches Supply Chain Management on the Executive MBA, Accelerator MBA, and Global Online MBA.
 He also teaches on the Undergraduate Programme.

-Discover more about strategy and international business by subscribing to our free Core Insights Newsletter.
+Discover more about finance and markets by subscribing to our free Core Insights Newsletter.